Airbnb is an online marketplace connecting people who want to rent their homes with people looking for accommodation while travelling.

-When you make a reservation you will need to provide your credit card details to Airbnb and they will charge the card.
+When you make a reservation, you will need to provide your credit card details, and Airbnb will charge the card.

 On The Go

-We really recommend the Airbnb app, it allowed us to book the accommodation at the very last minute.
+We recommend the Airbnb app – it allowed us to book accommodation at the very last minute many times.

-If you are travelling abroad it is a good idea to buy a local sim card including data to get good coverage and avoid paying hefty roaming fees.
+If you’re travelling abroad, buying a local sim card, including data, is a good idea to get good coverage and avoid paying hefty roaming fees.

 You can get in touch with hosts and send them messages.

 You will receive a text message after they reply, so you don’t need to keep checking the app.

 Agree on the check-in process with the host in advance because they might not be at the property when you arrive.

 Let the host know if you are going to arrive late at night.

 Hosts will usually send you a message with the check-in instructions or ask you to call them when you arrive so that they can talk you through the check-in process.